8 STEM Internships For High School Students In Philadelphia

 Eligibility: Applicants must be U.S. citizens, currently enrolled in high school (including graduating seniors and those taking college-level courses), have completed at least grade 9, and be 16 years or older by the internship start date

-Returning participant: $4,500
+Stipend: New participant: $4,000; Returning participant: $4,500

-Dates: Eight weeks (with the possibility of extending up to two additional weeks) usually starting in June.
+Dates: Eight weeks (with the possibility of extending up to two additional weeks), usually starting in June.
 Dates vary depending on the lab you choose

-The Science and Engineering Apprenticeship Program (SEAP) offers academically talented high school sophomores, juniors, and seniors the chance to engage in real Naval research at Department of Navy (DoN) laboratories for eight weeks during the summer.
-This program provides you with hands-on experience in STEM fields like physics, biology, robotics, engineering, and computer science while being mentored by Navy scientists and engineers.
-SEAP not only enhances your education through meaningful research but also exposes you to career opportunities in Naval science, technology, and engineering.
+SEAP offers high school sophomores, juniors, and seniors the chance to engage in real Naval research at DoN laboratories for eight weeks during the summer.
+This program provides experience in fields like physics, biology, robotics, engineering, and computer science under the mentorship of Navy scientists and engineers.
+SEAP exposes you to career opportunities in Naval science, technology, and engineering.
+This program is highly competitive, with around 300 placements in over 38 laboratories across the country.
+To learn more about this program, check out our full guide here.

 Location: The College of Physicians of Philadelphia, Philadelphia, PA